 With a Black Queen and Duke as lead characters, I wondered whether there had been many Black aristocrats / wealthy people living or visiting London during this period who had a connection to the Caribbean.
 I know that Haitian Queen Marie-Louise and her two daughters lived in London for about three years in the 1820s after the death of her husband, King Henry I, and the murder of his successor Prince Victor-Henry.
 But were there many others?
 Inquiring on Facebook, a friend suggested I research Dorothy Kirwan Thomas, the inspiration for the upcoming historical fiction novel by Vanessa Riley.

 Who is Dorothy Kirwan Thomas?

-Dorothy Thomas (née Kirwan) was born on the tiny Caribbean island of Montserrat (yes, my Montserrat!) circa 1756 into a life of slavery, earned enough money to purchase her freedom, and through a series of ventures went on to become one of the wealthiest women and most powerful landowners in the Caribbean.
+Dorothy Thomas (née Kirwan) was born on the tiny Caribbean island of Montserrat (yes, my Montserrat!) in 1756.
+She was born into a life of slavery, earned enough money to purchase her freedom, and went on to become one of the wealthiest women and most powerful landowners in the Caribbean through a series of ventures.
 Not only did she live in Montserrat but also in Dominica, Grenada, Barbados, and Demerara, now part of Guyana.

-As her wealth increased, Dorothy purchased the freedom of her mother, sister, and eldest children born into slavery during sixteen years.
-Through the decades, she also sent several of her ten children and many grandchildren to schools in the United Kingdom where she made frequent visits.
-The boys went to schools in Scotland and the girls went to school at Kensington House (not to be confused with Kensington Palace) in London.
+As her wealth increased, Dorothy purchased the freedom of her mother, sister, and eldest children, born into slavery over a period of sixteen years.
+Through the decades, she also sent several of her ten children and many grandchildren to schools in the United Kingdom, where she made frequent visits.
+The boys went to schools in Scotland, and the girls went to school at Kensington House (not to be confused with Kensington Palace) in London.